JensRantil/jensrantil.github.io/content/posts/2024-07-31_crowdstrike-risk-at-the-edge.md

 Centralized risk management tends to treat multiple systems the same, even though they have very different risk profiles.
 For example, a security department might require "all security upgrades must be rolled out immediately to all internal services" - even though certain systems such as the authentication system must be upgraded much more carefully!

-## Crowdstrike and centralized rollouts
+## CrowdStrike and centralized rollouts

-So, what does this have to do with Crowdstrike's Falcon incident?
-In the case of Falcon, Crowdstrike _centrally_ decided how to roll out a new version of Falcon to all customers, _independently of how sensitive the downstream systems were to risk_.
+So, what does this have to do with CrowdStrike's Falcon incident?
+In the case of Falcon, CrowdStrike _centrally_ decided how to roll out a new version of Falcon to all customers, _independently of how sensitive the downstream systems were to risk_.

 **Falcon had the same rollout strategy independently of whether it was pushing it out to a core system of an airline/bank, or a small SaaS startup.** The decision to perform an upgrade, how quickly, and in what way, must [always be done at "sharp end"][sharp-end].
-It might be easy to point the finger at Crowdstrike for rolling out a bug, but I think it was Crowdstrike's customers that made the bigger mistake here; Configuring automatic 0-day upgrades to go out automatically to very critical core systems (where downtime is very very expensive) is not a smart thing.
+It might be easy to point the finger at CrowdStrike for rolling out a bug, but I think it was CrowdStrike's customers that made the bigger mistake here; Configuring automatic 0-day upgrades to go out automatically to very critical core systems (where downtime is very very expensive) is not a smart thing.
 Rollouts like this should be staggered, tested, and possibly passed through a staging environment of some sort.

 [sharp-end]: https://how.complexsystems.fail/#11